 If your hearing test indicates you have a type of hearing loss that could be helped by wearing a hearing aid, the provider may have you try on a few different models towards the end of the audiology appointment.
 This allows you to experience firsthand how hearing aids could help.

-Remember, knowledge is power—the more information you and your companion can provide, the better the hearing specialist can personalize care in regard to testing, diagnosis, results and recommendations.
+Remember, knowledge is power—the more information you and your medical companion can provide, the better the hearing specialist can personalize care in regard to testing, diagnosis, results and recommendations.

 The perks of bringing an appointment buddy aren’t limited to that first visit—their presence can be extremely valuable during the hearing aid selection, fitting and programming process, as well as routine follow-up visits.